NSLS-II-BMM/BeamlineManual/docs/pds.rst

 This will move the lateral motor of the monochromator between the two crystal sets and adjust the pitch of the second crystal to be nearly in tune and the roll to deliver the beam to nearly the same location for both crystals.
-It will also return the monochromator to the same energy.
+It will also return the monochromator to the starting energy.

 This takes about 5 minutes.